LinearPhysics#

 max_iter (int) – If the operator does not have a closed form pseudoinverse, the conjugate gradient algorithm is used for computing it, and this parameter fixes the maximum number of conjugate gradient iterations.

-tol (float) – If the operator does not have a closed form pseudoinverse, the conjugate gradient algorithm is used for computing it, and this parameter fixes the absolute tolerance of the conjugate gradient algorithm.
+tol (float) – If the operator does not have a closed form pseudoinverse, a least squares algorithm is used for computing it, and this parameter fixes the relative tolerance of the least squares algorithm.

 - Examples: